IsaakBerg/grasshopper-primer/en/README.md

 ---
 ### THE GRASSHOPPER PRIMER PROJECT

 The Grasshopper Primer was initiated by Bob McNeel, Scott Davidson, and the Grasshopper Development team at [Robert McNeel & Associates] (http://www.en.na.mcneel.com/).
-It is an open source project on Github.

 **Mode Lab** authored the Third Edition of the primer. http://modelab.is

 ![Mode Lab Logo](0-about/images/MODELAB_Logo.png)

+The Grasshopper Primer is now an open source project on Github.

 If you would like to contribute to this project, check out the git-hub project wiki to get started. https://github.com/modelab/grasshopper-primer/wiki